 The 82 km long hiking trail, the Bear Trail or the Bear Circle (Karhunkierros in Finnish), is one of the most popular hiking routes in Finland.
-Located in Northern Finland in Kuusamo, the trail takes you to one of the most stunning landscapes in the country, and you will see lakes, rivers, fells, rapids, forests, and many animals – including reindeers!
-It is incredible to see how the landscape changes when you hike through the whole trail, and this is a great way to experience Lapland and the Finnish wilderness.
+Located in Northern Finland in Kuusamo, the trail takes you through some of the most stunning landscapes in the country, and you will see lakes, rivers, fells, rapids, forests, and many animals — including reindeers!
+It is incredible to see how the landscape changes as you hike the whole trail, and this is a great way to experience Lapland and the Finnish wilderness.

-Unlike the name says, the hike is not actually a circle (kierros in Finnish), and the starting point is in Hautajärvi at the Arctic Circle.
-Of course, you could do it the other way around and start in Ruka which is a small town in Kuusamo, a popular place during the winter season with the ski slope but pretty quiet during the summer.
-For me starting in Hautajärvi was a nice choice and especially the last day of summiting Fell Valtavaara felt like the last ultimate challenge before ending up in Ruka.
+Despite its name, the hike is not actually a circle (kierros in Finnish).
+The starting point is in Hautajärvi at the Arctic Circle.
+Of course, you could do it the other way around and start in Ruka, which is a small town in Kuusamo.
+Ruka is a popular winter destination with ski slopes but is pretty quiet in summer.
+For me, starting in Hautajärvi was a nice choice, and especially the last day of summiting Fell Valtavaara felt like the ultimate challenge before ending in Ruka.
+If you finish the hike in Ruka, you can relax at a nice hotel, as Ruka is a larger town with the best hotels in the area.

 How Long Does It Take to Hike Karhunkierros?